 - What kind of questions were asked?

 Even the survey tool and setup used can skew the conclusions.
-Using tools like Surveymonkey can be a low cost way of gathering data directly from a target audience, however, the questions asked and the experience of the user could sway the responses.
+Using tools like Surveymonkey can be a low-cost way of gathering data directly from a target audience, however, the questions asked and the experience of the user could sway the responses.
 Make sure the survey itself is easy to use and that it is going to the right audiences.
-For example, if customer feedback on a new product is important, send the survey to the right target customers for true representation of the target market and don’t ask questions that would skew the user’s view of the product one way or the other.
+For example, if customer feedback on a new product is important, send the survey to the right target customers for a true representation of the target market, and don’t ask questions that would skew the user’s view of the product one way or the other.
 Gathering accurate data either from outside or internal resources will give a realistic view during market research.

-After pulling gathering data from primary and secondary sources, the next step in the process is to take all the raw data and observations and synthesize that into known numbers, aiming for something actionable.
+After gathering data from primary and secondary sources, the next step in the process is to take all the raw data and observations and synthesize that into known numbers, aiming for something actionable.

 Connecting Specific Data to Whole Market Trends for Something Actionable

 A Forbes article advises small business owners to “Think and Grow Big”.
 As mentioned previously, companies do not act within silos.
 They operate within that bigger market.
-Observing the whole market, rather than just specific research on that product or service, will give insights on trends in that market.
+Observing the whole market, rather than just specific research on that product or service, will give insights into trends in that market.
 Those insights give a look into the market’s behavior at that point in time.
 This is really important for small business owners fighting harder to compete with bigger companies that have more resources.

-Market research is a big picture approach, looking for multiple types of opportunities.
-It not only helps with marketing strategy, which as Hubspot points out is typically a “plan for reaching a specific marketing-related goal (or goals) in a focused and achievable way.”, but also can reveal new opportunities the company might not have thought of yet.
+Market research is a big-picture approach, looking for multiple types of opportunities.
+It not only helps with marketing strategy, which as Hubspot points out is typically a “plan for reaching a specific marketing-related goal (or goals) in a focused and achievable way”, but also can reveal new opportunities the company might not have thought of yet.

 Leveraging Market Research